Senior Lecturer and Senior Research Associate

 Behavioral ecologist specializing in arthropod social behavior.
 Inspiring, prize-winning teacher who recognizes the importance of communicating the value of science to the public through outreach and Insectapalooza.

 Evolution of sociality must involve adaptive benefits to offset the costs of living closely with competitors, especially among potentially cannibalistic predators such as spiders.
 These adaptations may involve behavioral, ecological, and physiological strategies for living in groups.
-There are three social Australian huntsman species (two of which I have discovered) that have evolved social dynamics unlike any other social species known.
+There are four social Australian huntsman species (three of which I have discovered) that have evolved social dynamics unlike any other social species known.
 The huntsman spiders have a world-wide distribution, are a ubiquitous presence in Australia and Latin America, and turn out to have incredibly interesting physiology and behavior.
 The group has been a gold-mine for research comparing the behavior, whole-organism performance, metabolism, and development of closely related social and solitary species.
 To better understand the dynamics of these differences, a colleague and I recently published the first molecular phylogeny of the Sparassids.
 The largest question that my students and I are currently investigating is whether there is a depressed metabolic rate in the social spiders which reduces competition for food and risk of cannibalism compared to the solitary species.
 This would prove to be a novel physiological mechanism providing an predisposition for sociality.

 Outreach and Extension Focus